U54Bioinformatics/PhylinSic_Project/README.md

 [issue](https://github.com/U54Bioinformatics/PhylinSic_Project/issues).

-4. Get the phylogeny.
+4. Get the results.

 This pipeline will generate a phylogenetic tree of the cells.

-XXX implement phylogeny stuff
+The raw output from the BEAST2 modeling is available in the `output/beast2/` directory, and some processed results are available in `output/phylogeny/`.

 ```
 <your directory>/